vitreodev/parity-vitreo/README.md

 $ ./target/release/parity
 ```

-so Parity Vitreo begins syncing the Vitreo blockchain.
+Then Parity Vitreo begins syncing the Vitreo blockchain.

 ### Using `systemd` service file